ManageIQ/manageiq.org/source/blog/2015-04-30-agenda-for-manageiq-user-day-at-openstack-summit.html.md

 We've been prepping and now have an agenda:

-- 1:50 - 2:30 pm - Introduction to ManageIQ, an Expert-guided Tour, John Hardy, Red Hat
+- 1:50 - 2:30 pm - Managing OpenStack Infrastructure with ManageIQ, John Hardy, Red Hat
-  - Learn all the ins and outs of ManageIQ by the field product manager who makes it go for customers
+  - Learn what is transforming OpenStack to really replace VMware, by the product manager who makes it go for customers
 - 2:40 - 4:10 pm - ManageIQ Lab #1
   - This is an opportunity to get your hands dirty and work with a live ManageIQ deployment.
 Learn what makes it the leading open source hybrid cloud management platform.
 - 4:30 - 5:10 pm - ManageIQ Lab #2